 All PhD students must take one participation seminar and one non-participation seminar for each year of enrollment (i.e. 2-3 units/year) until advancement to candidacy.
 Below is a list of seminars offered by members of GGI.
-Other seminars offered on the UC Davis campus might be taken in lieu of, or in addition to those listed below.
+Other seminars offered on the UC Davis campus can be taken in lieu of, or in addition to those listed below with no approval needed.
+Listed courses are examples only.